-There were two sources of influenza vaccination coverage data: an anonymized individual healthcare worker level dataset from the electronic Workplace Health Indicator Tracking and Evaluation (WHITE) database of occupational health records including influenza vaccination status, and aggregate data entered by health authority staff into REDCap (Table 1).
+There were two sources of influenza vaccination coverage data: an anonymized individual healthcare worker level dataset from the electronic Workplace Health Indicator Tracking and Evaluation (WHITE) database of occupational health records including influenza vaccination status, and aggregate data entered by health authority staff into an application developed using REDCap1 (Table 1).
 Data are received and analyzed annually following the influenza vaccination campaign.